Monte Carlo Tree Search (MCTS) in AlphaGo Zero

 With a board position s, MCTS calculates a more accurate policy π to decide the next move.

-MCTS improves our policy evaluation (improves Q), and it uses the new evaluation to improve the policy (policy improvement).
+MCTS improves the policy evaluation, and it uses the new evaluation to improve the policy (policy improvement).
 Then it re-applies the policy to evaluate the policy again.
 These repeated iterations of policy evaluation and policy improvement are called policy iteration in RL.
 After self-playing many games, both policy evaluation and policy improvement will be optimized to a point that it can beat the masters.
+Please refer to this article for details, in particular on how f is trained.

 MCTS

-- Step (c) updates the current path backward on how promise the path is.
+• Step (c) updates the current path backward on W and N.

 Select